This is an educative piece to help you start your gym or fitness studio business.

 What is a business plan?

-In a lot of ways, a business plan for a fitness studio or gym is a lot like writing a workout program.
+In many ways, a business plan for a fitness studio or gym is a lot like writing a workout program.

 Why?
-Because it follows a logical structure so that, by the time you get to the end, you have something that will produce the results you want.
+Because it follows a logical structure, you have something that will produce the results you want by the time you get to the end.

 For a workout, that means a happy, healthy client.

-For a gym business plan, it means you’ll know if your ideas are viable and how you are going to make your dreams of gym ownership a reality.
+For a gym business plan, it means you’ll know if your ideas are viable and how you will make your dreams of gym ownership a reality.

 A business plan is a document that outlines every aspect of your project.

-It explores the feasibility of your new business and provides answers to all the critical questions that will affect your success.
+It explores your new business’s feasibility and answers all the critical questions that will affect your success.

 While writing an opening a gym business plan may seem like a lot of work (and it is), it’s also crucial to your success.